 The double bull nose edge of the top follows the gracious lines from the legs.
 My intention to overextend the ends of the top is to emphasize the legs and give the table a more transitional feel.

 Proportion and scale are very important to achieve a happy balance when marrying old and new.
 As I restyle furniture for clients, old and new should be compatible and seamless, belonging to each other.
 Comfort and functionality are equally important.

 Getting a second chance is better than going to the landfill—or a suburban lot.
 Do you know Americans discard 12 million tons of furniture annually?
-One of my previous posts talks about this issue
+In one of my previous posts, the most Eco-friendly furniture you will ever find, I talk about this issue.

 I believe old can be new and simply fabulous!
 You just have to give old furniture another chance.